 REVISED MVP FEATURE SET

-With the HMW statement in place now, we still couldn't start on the iterations just yet.
-We were still on the fence about features intended to be our KPI's, and whether they were feasible, impactful to the user, or compatible with the user flow.
+We couldn't start on the iterations just yet.
+We were still on the fence about features intended to be our KPIs, + whether they were feasible, impactful to the user, or compatible with the user flow.

 Ultimately, we tested these features in our iterations and finalized them based on our findings.